abanae/Guess-My-Number-Game/ReadMe.md

 # Guess My Number:

 ## Description:
 The goal of this project is to simply guess a number between 1-20.
-On the input field you can type a number to check if you guessed the right number.A message will display wether you guessed the right number or if is too high or too low.User starts with a score of 20, as they guess the score will increase/decrease by 1 point.
-The Gme also keeps trck of the highest score.
+On the input field you can type a number & click "Check".
+A message will display whether you guessed the right number or if it is too high or too low.
+User starts with a score of 20, as they guess the score will increase/decrease by 1 point.
+The Game also keeps track of the highest score.

    ### Table of Contents: